DarkFoxGnS/Foxconn-feladat-megoldasok/foxconnect-db-main/DatabaseProjectFoxConnect/SQLFiles/README.md

 The executed SQL commands are located here as files.
-The Orders.sql and ServeModels.sql contain mocked data generated using Mockaroo.
+The Orders.sql and ServerModels.sql contain mocked data generated using Mockaroo.